 The accounting for investments in other companies can vary depending on the degree of control and influence over those other companies.
 Management is required to assess at each reporting date the Company's control and influence over these other companies.
 Management has used its judgment to determine which companies are controlled and require consolidation and those which are significantly influenced and require equity accounting.
-The Company has diluted its interest in its previously wholly-owned subsidiary Dajin Resources S.A. ("Dajin S.A.") to 49% and has concluded that it does not have the current ability to control the key operating activities of the company.
+The Company has diluted its interest in its previously whollyowned subsidiary Dajin Resources S.A. ("Dajin S.A.") to 49% and has concluded that it does not have the current ability to control the key operating activities of the company.
 Pursuant to the Shareholders and Operating Agreements entered into by the companies, Lithium S Holdings Corporation ("Lithium H"), a wholly-owned subsidiary of LSC Lithium Corporation ("LSC"), was appointed operator for the earn-in period and the board of directors of Dajin S.A. is comprised of two directors appointed by Lithium H and one director appointed by the Company.
 The operator prepares and submits annual budgets and programs to the board for approval and has sole and exclusive right and authority to manage, direct and supervise all operations for and on behalf of Dajin S.A.
+Management has determined that the Company does not have significant influence over Dajin S.A.
 Accordingly, the investment in Dajin S.A. is accounted for at cost and not as an investment in associate.